-The proposed simplified model of perceived export performance measurement is essentially based on the idea of weighted satisfaction underlying in the IPEP approach.
-This streamlined model attempts to account for the two fundamental building blocks of the IPEP framework: level of importance and level of satisfaction with respect to the performance indicators.
+streamlined model attempts to account for the two fundamental building blocks of the IPEP framework: level of importance and level of satisfaction with respect to the performance indicators.

-In this approach, similar to the IPEP framework, export performance is measured based on three financial, and five non-financial, indicators.
+In this approach, similar to the IPEP framework, export performance is measured on the basis of three financial and five nonfinancial indicators.
 We asked the respondents to indicate both the level of importance of each performance indicator and the extent to which they are satisfied with the attainment of export objectives with respect to each performance indicator, using seven-point Likert scales.
 To further simplify the model, respondents were asked to conduct all of the evaluations with respect to the benchmark that they use most often.
-Similar to the IPEP questionnaire, these questions were asked with respect to both short-term (most recent financial year) and long-term perspectives (the past five financial years).
+Similar to the IPEP questionnaire, these questions were asked with respect to both short-term (most recent financial year) and long-term (the past five financial years) perspectives.
 Finally, export performance measures were calculated by multiplying the perceived level of importance by the level of satisfaction for each indicator.

 Our approach is in line with the recommendation by Hitt (1988, p.
-30) that, "The criteria/measures used to indicate performance in an effectiveness domain must be weighted and combined into some overall model".
-A similar weighting approach for performance measurement has been used in previous studies (e.g., Gerschewski et al., 2015; Sadeghi et al., 2018).
-Our study advances this approach by including more comprehensive sets of financial and non-financial indicators and accounting for the preferred benchmark for each respondent.
+30) that "the criteria/measures used to indicate performance in an effectiveness domain must be weighted and combined into some overall model."
+A similar weighting approach for performance measurement has been used in previous studies (e.g., Gerschewski, Rose, and Lindsay 2015; Sadeghi, Rose, and Chetty 2018).
+Our study advances this approach by including more comprehensive sets of financial and nonfinancial indicators and accounting for the preferred benchmark for each respondent.
 Our approach in developing a broad measure of export performance in the simplified model resonates with Carneiro et al.'s (2016, p.
-416) argument that "Forgoing a broader conceptualization of export performance may sacrifice content validity, but that does not mean that it would necessarily violate content adequacy -as long as the relevant performance perspectives are still retained".
+416) argument that "Forgoing a broader conceptualization of export performance may sacrifice content validity, but that does not mean that it would necessarily violate content adequacy-as long as the relevant performance perspectives are still retained."

 The IPEP framework and the simplified model are useful for different purposes.
 The IPEP framework presents a detailed measure that can be used as a practical decision support tool for planning and monitoring a firm's export activities.
 The simplified model is more parsimonious and provides a broad conceptualization of export performance that captures the key aspects of this construct in a more convenient way.
 This model is suitable for the purpose of empirical studies, as it is easier to implement and requires considerably shorter data collection time.
-A brief comparison of these two methods is provided in Table 4.
+Table 4 provides a brief comparison of these two methods.